amogh-2004/delta-demo/README.md

 # delta-demo
-i used this to learn git-hub..
+i used this to learn git-hub.
+# amogh
+K Baliga